Freiamannen/FYS3150/Projects/project_2/problem_4/README.md

 	./main.exe

-This outputs the initial R-matrix (for debugging), number of iterations, the eigenvalues and the eigenvectors.
+This outputs number of iterations the numerical approach does, the eigenvalues and the eigenvectors both numerical and analytical.

-The results are commented in the pdf provided.